100 prisoners problem: Problem

-If every prisoner selects 50 drawers at random, the probability that a single prisoner finds their number is 50%.
-Therefore, the probability that all prisoners find their numbers is the product of the single probabilities, which is (1/2)100 ≈ 0.0000000000000000000000000000008, a vanishingly small number.
+If every prisoner selects 50 drawers independently and randomly, the probability that a single prisoner finds their number is 50%.
+The probability that all prisoners find their numbers is the product of the single probabilities, which is (1/2)100 ≈ 0.0000000000000000000000000000008, a vanishingly small number.
 The situation appears hopeless.

 Solution

 Strategy

-Surprisingly, there is a strategy that provides a survival probability of more than 30%.
+Surprisingly, there is a strategy that provides for the survival of all the prisoners with probability more than 30%.
 The key to success is that the prisoners do not have to decide beforehand which drawers to open.
 Each prisoner can use the information gained from the contents of every drawer they already opened to decide which one to open next.
 Another important observation is that this way the success of one prisoner is not independent of the success of the other prisoners, because they all depend on the way the numbers are distributed.

 To describe the strategy, not only the prisoners, but also the drawers, are numbered from 1 to 100; for example, row by row starting with the top left drawer.
 The strategy is now as follows: